5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

 So, although it’s not for everyone I think El Paredon makes it a lovely escape and something different from the usual things to do in Guatemala, especially if you want to relax after the strenuous hiking and a way to spend a few days in peace and tranquility watching amazing sunsets at the sound of the ocean waves.

-Therefore I decided to write this guide to El Paredon Guatemala so that you can go prepared and make the most of your trip.
+Therefore, I decided to write this guide to El Paredon, Guatemala, so that you can get prepared and make the most of your trip.

 Things you should know about El Paredon Guatemala